swgoldtw/see-uk-soon/src/content/article/en/q7p4zx.md

   </figure>
 </div>

-The world often jokes about how bad British food is, but in reality, 91% of Britons are satisfied with their traditional cuisine.
-However, when you dig deeper, there are actually more dishes people dislike than like.
+The world always jokes about how bad British food is, but in fact, 91% of Britons are satisfied with their traditional cuisine.
+However, if you look deeper, there are actually more dishes people dislike than like.

-In 2019, YouGov surveyed 6,367 British adults ([survey](https://yougov.co.uk/consumer/articles/23758-classic-british-cuisine-ranked-britons)), listing 30 classic savory British dishes.
-Yorkshire pudding topped the list with an 85% approval rating.
+In 2019, YouGov surveyed 6,367 British adults ([survey](https://yougov.co.uk/consumer/articles/23758-classic-british-cuisine-ranked-britons)), listing 30 classic local savory dishes.
+Yorkshire pudding took the crown with an 85% approval rating.
+By category, there are 14 dishes in the "low score group" (approval below 60%), 9 in the "high score group" (above 70%), and 7 in the middle.

 <div class="img-row">
   <figure>